rr-/szurubooru/API.md

 - **Description**

-    Features a post on the main page.
+    Features a post on the main page in web client.

 ## Listing users